DevBrianKE/MindQuest/README.md

 - Supports **Next** and **Previous** navigation between questions.
 - Displays a detailed **final results** summary, showing correct and incorrect answers.
 - Option to restart the quiz for continuous play.
+- **Leaderboard integration**: Stores player scores in a database hosted on **Render**.

+## Backend & Leaderboard Integration
+MindQuest now features a **Node.js backend** hosted on **Render** that handles the leaderboard functionality.
+When a player finishes the quiz and submits their score, the data is sent to the backend, which stores it in a **database**.
+The leaderboard dynamically retrieves and displays the top scores.

+### Backend Features
+- **REST API** built with **Node.js and Express.js**.
+- Stores leaderboard data in a **database hosted on Render**.
+- API endpoints for submitting and retrieving top scores.
+- Secure and scalable to handle multiple player submissions.

+### How the Leaderboard Works
+1. When a player completes the quiz on the **GitHub Pages frontend**, their name and score are sent via an API request to the backend.
+2. The backend **stores** this data in the **database** hosted on **Render**.
+3. The frontend fetches and displays the **top scores** from the leaderboard in real time.

 ## Screenshots